How to get rid of flying ants: 5 ways to keep swarming pests away

-If flying ants are a problem in your home try these expert-approved methods to get rid of the persistent pests
+If flying ants are a problem in your home during this heat try these expert-approved methods to get rid of the persistent pests

-White kitchen with window open behind the sink to support a guide that highlights how to get rid of flying ants that enter through windows
+picture of a country-style white kitchen with open back door to support an expert guide on how to get rid of flying ants during summer

 (Image credit: Future)

-How to get rid of flying ants to keep them out of the house
+How to get rid of flying ants and keep them out of the house

 "In short, ants develop wings when they are ready to fly off and find a partner, ensuring genetic diversity," Adam Juson, co-founder of commercial pest control company, Merlin Environmental.
 "Not all ants in a colony will take to the skies – only virgin queen ants and male drone ants will enjoy this aerial experience."